What relics of the colonial past can you uncover in Punta Cana?

 Santo Domingo: a must-visit colonial city!

 If you ever dreamt of visiting the old colonial sites during your trip to Punta Cana, go to Santo Domingo!
 There, you can see the colonial sites in the historical centre of the city, along the Ozama River.
 This place is distinguished by its checkerboard structure.
 Later on, this plan was used as a model for almost all large cities in Latin America.
 Visit godominicanrepublic.com to learn more about the subject.
+Santo Domingo has the privilege of housing the very first major institutions established in the Americas.
+It is a true walled city whic where you can admire a unique fortress, the Torre del Homenaje, which also served to protect the area.

 The attributes of the city of Santo Domingo